Nuralyio/the-agent/packages/web-ui/README.md

-# Browser Automation Visualizer
+# @theagent/web-ui

-A modern React-based dashboard built with Remix.js and FluentUI for visualizing and controlling browser automation tasks in real-time.
+A modern React-based dashboard built with Remix.js for visualizing and controlling browser automation tasks in real-time.

 ## 🚀 Features